 Greek: United styles.
 Referring to the female flowers with united styles

 Plant: A rare endemic root climber.
-The only record is from the Pinangah Forest Reserve near Tongod in Sabah.
+The single record is from the Pinangah Forest Reserve near Tongod in Sabah- SAN 107123 collected by Amin et al.

-Fig: The tiny figs (0.5) grow in clusters on the bare twigs behind the leaves and ripen red.
-The figs hang from a relatively long peduncle 1-1.3cm long.
+Fig: The tiny figs (0.5 cm) grow in clusters on the bare twigs behind the leaves and ripen red.
+The figs hang from a relatively long peduncle 1-1.3 cm long.
+The only collection is female.
+The styles of the female flowers inside the fig are joined at the apex to make a white ring like mesh surface in the center of the hollow fig.

 Distinguish: From F.disticha (1) By the relatively long peduncle compared to the tiny fig and (2) the larger more pointed leaves.
 It was initially believed by Kochummen when he described this new species that the united styles were distinctive but as pointed out by Berg (2005) with F. disticha the female flowers may also have united styles.